qwp0905/lfkv-db/README.md

 Lock-Free Key-Value Storage Engine implemented in Rust.

-A persistent, ACID-compliant key-value store built on a Blink tree index with MVCC (Multi-Version Concurrency Control) for snapshot isolation.
+A persistent, ACID-compliant key-value store that supports concurrent reads and writes from multiple threads, built on a Blink tree index with MVCC (Multi-Version Concurrency Control) for snapshot isolation.

 ## Features